tochikuji/tochikuji.github.io/index.md

 ## About Me

-My name is Aiga SUZUKI (鈴木 藍雅 in Japanese Kanji), currently a postdoctoral research fellow at  Artificial Intelligence Research Center of the National Institute of Advanced Science and Technology (AIRC, AIST), supported by JSPS Research Fellowship.
+My name is Aiga SUZUKI (鈴木 藍雅), currently a postdoctoral research fellow at  Artificial Intelligence Research Center of the National Institute of Advanced Science and Technology (AIRC, AIST), supported by JSPS Research Fellowship.

 I received a Ph.
-D. degree in Engineering from University of Tsukuba, Japan in 2022.
+D. degree in Engineering from University of Tsukuba, Japan.

-I am also working as a freelance R&D software engineer and a lecturer in applied mathematics/computer science.
+I am also working as a freelance R&D software engineer and a lecturer in applied mathematics/machine learning.

 ----